 Texas Transportation Code – Reckless Driving – This link is to section 545.401 of the Texas Transportation Code.
 This section defines reckless driving in Texas and the penalties for committing a reckless driving offense.

-Contact Law Office of Michael J. Price today for a consultation about your charges.
+In Texas, the ability to drive for work and leisure is an essential part of daily life.
+That’s why it is important to maintain a clean driving record.
+If you’ve been charged for a traffic crime, contact Price & Twine, PLLC today for a consultation about your charges.
 Michael J. Price is an experienced Georgetown criminal defense attorney who will make every effort to achieve the best possible outcome in your particular situation.

 Price & Twine, PLLC represent clients throughout Texas and the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights.
 Contact our Williamson County traffic crime attorneys at (512) 354-1880 for a consultation free of charge.